ThanasakH/Data-pipeline-Focused/README.md

 make up
 ```

-Note: once, you would like to stop service and removes containers.
+Note: Once you would like to stop service and removes containers.
 ```
 make down
 ```